 He is a specialist in contemporary music and has premiered more than thirty new works (including Turnage’s Anna Nicole, the baritone role in Max Richter’s SUM, and Babette’s Feast, all for the Royal Opera House), also performing demanding roles and concert repertoire from the 20th and 21st century canon, in major works by Maxwell Davies, Weir, Adams and Schönberg.

 In concert, Damian has performed all the major oratorio works with a wide span of repertoire, from the Bach Passions and Monteverdi Vespers to Orff’s Carmina Burana and Walton’s Belshazzar’s Feast, in venues such as the Royal Albert Hall, the Queen Elizabeth Hall and King’s College, Cambridge.

 In recital, Damian has performed a variety of work across the UK and in London at the Purcell Room, Wigmore Hall and St John’s, Smith Square.
 He has performed Winterreise and Wolf’s Italienisches Liederbuch with Malcolm Martineau and has made a recital tour of Schumann’s Dichterliebe with the pianist Peter Hewitt.
-Damian has also sung several orchestral song cycles including Mahler’s Songs of a Wayfarer and Kindertotenlieder in two UK tours with the Rambert Dance Company.
+Damian has also sung several orchestral song cycles including Mahler’s Songs of a Wayfarer and Kindertotenlieder in two UK tours with Rambert Dance.